What is a lumbar puncture?

 The fluid is tested for red and white blood cells, protein, and glucose (sugar).
 The

-clarity and color of the fluid are also checked and it is tested to see whether bacteria,
+clarity and color of the fluid are also checked.
+It is tested to see whether bacteria,

 viruses, or abnormal cells are present.
 Excess CSF may also be removed in people who